danielpetho/terrestrial-fxhash-tutorial/tutorial/TUTORIAL.md

 # Generative terrain NFTs for fxhash, in threejs
 In this tutorial, we will create a surface/terrain generator and make it into a [fxhash](https://www.fxhash.xyz/) compatible generative NFT.
 We will use fBm and Perlin noise to generate the terrain by modifying a simple plane's vertex positions, and we will accomplish this by writing a custom shader with lighting in threejs.
 Then we will explore how we can generate an infinite amount of variations, and then I'll show how you can generate different color palettes for the artwork.

+In recent months fxhash and generative NFTs got really popular among the generative art community, so the aim of this tutorial is to encourage everyone to give a try to the platform.
+The whole project operates on the tezos blockchain, so as you may know, uploading / creating (or collecting) fees are basically costs nothing, the NFTs are [clean](https://medium.com/tqtezos/clean-nfts-on-tezos-58566b2fdba1), and fxhash is open for everyone.
+And as you will see, it isn't that difficult to create a nice little project.

 ## Prerequisites
 Some prerequisites for the tutorial: the basics of javascript obviously, and a bit of experience with npm, git, threejs, fxhash, NFTs, shaders, and glsl would not hurt (especially with the basics of shaders), but I'm trying to explain everything in detail.
 There are a lot of introductory articles and tutorials linked to the relevant parts, so I'm sure almost everyone can follow along.